shadowguy97/Video-Stream-App/README.md

 Login page.
-This would handle the authentification of the registered users within the system. it can be accessed from the login.html page.
+This would handle the authentification of the registered users within the system. it can be accessed from the login.php page.

 Signup Page.
-This would handle the registeration new users within the system it can be accessed from the register.html page.
+This would handle the registeration new users within the system it can be accessed from the register.php page.

 Upload Page.
-This page would handle the uploading of videos to the server and also show a list of currently uploaded vidoes within the server. it can be accessed from the dashboard.html page which you must be a registered user.
+This page would handle the uploading of videos to the server and also show a list of currently uploaded vidoes within the server. it can be accessed from the dashboard.php page which you must be a registered user.

 Streaming Page.
-This is the page responsible for the video streaming. any video selected form the upload page will be directed here and played automatically. it can be accessed from the stream.html page which you must be a registered user.
+This is the page responsible for the video streaming. any video selected form the upload page will be directed here and played automatically. it can be accessed from the stream.php page which you must be a registered user.